Jamsjz/notes/Permanent/Big O.md

 ---
 # Big O

-Big O iss a notation to show growth of number of operation with the growth of input.
+Big O is a notation to show growth of number of operation with the growth of input.

 It shows the worst case, i.e maximum growth of no. of operations.